Long-acting reversible contraception (LARC)

 Long-acting reversible contraception (LARC) provides protection against pregnancy from 3 months up to 10 years, depending on the method used.
 The following options are more than 99% effective, however they do not protect against sexually transmitted infections (STIs).

-Depending on the type of IUD, they can be effective from 5 up to 10 years.
+Copper IUDs are effective up to 10 years.
 Copper IUDs can also be used as an emergency method of contraception within 5 days of unprotected intercourse, or 5 days after expected ovulation.

-Visit the intrauterine contraception page for more information about the copper IUD.
+Visit the copper intrauterine contraception page for more information about the copper IUD.

-Visit the intrauterine contraception page for more information about the IUS.
+Visit the hormonal intrauterine contraception page for more information about the hormonal IUD.

 The implant prevents pregnancy by releasing small but constant amounts of the hormone into the body via the bloodstream.
 The hormone blocks ovulation (the release of eggs from the ovaries) and it also thickens the mucus at the cervix so that sperm cannot get through to meet an egg.
 The implant lasts for 3 years, but it is easily removed if you decide you no longer need it.